lightward/mechanic-tasks/docs/email-vendors-when-their-products-are-ordered/README.md

 Configure the "Vendors and email addresses" option using vendor names on the left, and their email addresses on the right.
 Vendor names are case-sensitive!

 Customize the email subject and body to taste.
 Use the default email body as a reference for making sure that you only show relevant line items in each vendor's email message.

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/email-vendors-when-their-products-are-ordered), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/email-vendors-when-their-products-are-ordered.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).